-As mentioned in Hindu Scriptures, Lord Veerabhadra is believed to be the vigorous fighter and frightening form of Lord Shiva.
+As mentioned in Hindu Scriptures, Lord Veerabhadra is the vigorous fighter and frightening form of Lord Shiva.
 Including Nandi, Bhringi, and Chandesvara, Veerabhadra is also the Prathamagana of Lord Shiva.

 Once, when Lord Vishnu threw Sudarshan Chakra on Veerabhadra to kill him, Veerabhadra swallowed the powerful Sudarshan Chakra.
 Veerabhadra was so powerful at that time.

-Goddess Sati, the youngest daughter of Daksha Prajapati always set her heart on Shiva and wished to marry Shiva since her childhood.
+Goddess Sati, the youngest daughter of Daksha Prajapati, always set her heart on Shiva and wished to marry Shiva since her childhood.
 But Daksha didn’t like Mahadeva.
-He believed that Lord Shiva was odds among all the gods, wearing Tiger’s skin, and snake around his neck.
+He believed that Lord Shiva was at odds among all the gods, wearing Tiger’s skin and snakes around his neck.
 Daksha also didn’t like Shiva consuming Bhang and Dhatura.
-In spite of her father’s rejection, Sati anyhow married Shiva.
+Despite her father’s rejection, Sati anyhow married Shiva.

-Daksha held a grand Yagya (Yajna) and invited all his thirty-three daughters and son-in-law including other gods: Lord Brahma, Lord Vishnu, and Rishis.
-But then Daksha refused to invite Lord Shiva and Sati in his Yagya.
-As Sati knew that his father has invited everyone from Devaloka except her and her beloved husband Shiva.
-She then started crying in agony with Shiva and pleaded to go to Yagya.
+Daksha held a grand Yajna (Yagya) and invited all his thirty-three daughters and son-in-law, including other gods: Lord Brahma, Lord Vishnu, and Rishis.
+But then Daksha refused to invite Lord Shiva and Sati in his Yajna as Sati knew that his father had invited everyone from Devaloka except her and her beloved husband, Shiva.
+She then started crying in agony with Shiva and pleaded to go to Yajna.
 Although Lord Shiva tried stopping her, the compassionate Lord Shiva told her to go and return fast.

-Sati went to the Yagya and asked her parents about why her beloved daughter and son-in-law were not invited.
-In reply, Dhaksha said, “If I call you I would have to call your husband too and I don’t want him to come to the Yagya.
+Sati went to the Yajna and asked her parents why her beloved daughter and son-in-law were not invited.
+In reply, Dhaksha said, “If I call you, I would have to call your husband too, and I don’t want him to come to the Yajna.
 I don’t like that dirty and archaic man coming to the grand ceremony.”

 He insulted Shiva in every possible way.
-Sati could not hear the insulting and ignorant words said to her admired consort and threw herself into the Yagya and killed herself.
+Sati could not hear the insulting, and ignorant words said to her admired consort and threw herself into the Yajna and killed herself.

 The messenger Narada Muni went to Lord Shiva and told him about Daksha insulting Sati and Lord Shiva and how she immolated herself.